publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch7/schII/ptIV/m__us_usc_t19_s1862.md

             (A)

-             Within 90 days after receiving a report submitted under subsection (b)(3)(A) of this section in which the Secretary finds that an article is being imported into the United States in such quantities or under such circumstances as to threaten to impair the national security, the President shall—
+             Within 90 days after receiving a report submitted under subsection (b)(3)(A) in which the Secretary finds that an article is being imported into the United States in such quantities or under such circumstances as to threaten to impair the national security, the President shall—

                 (i) determine whether the President concurs with the finding of the Secretary, and